Site-wide Data Retention Policies

 To create a policy, click the Create Policy button.
 This will open up a form, asking for a time period that data will be cleared after, submissions types to be considered, the status of the submission and what data to remove.
 Read the information about how the policy will work, tick the confirmation box and click Save.
 The policy will now show in the table, and more polices can be added in the same way.
 Alternatively, incorrect policies can be edited or removed by using the icons at the end of the row.

 Adding a policy

 - It is not possible to create a user data policy that runs after a reporting data policy, and clears down forms of the same status and submission type.
 This is because the user data policy would never run - if the entire submission is removed there is no user data left.

 - Once a user data policy runs, any affected user forms will be in the 'Retentioned' state.
 If you wish to subsequently clear reporting data from these forms, the reporting data policy must apply to the 'Retentioned' status.

 - When setting up policies, XFP may highlight one or more of them as redundant.
 To fix this, ensure that each status is only affected by (at most) one user data and one reporting policy.
 Also, when setting up user data policies, check that each user data policy run before any reporting data policy that clears forms of the same status and submission type.

 - Data retention will check for forms to clear down every ten minutes by default.
-The estimated next run time is shown on the left-hand side of the interface.

 - Site-wide policies apply to any new forms created by default, until form-specific retention is enabled.